afamumejiaku/Car-Dashboard/README.md

 ![Peugeot 504 Dashboard](504.jpg)<br/>
 **<p align="center" > **Pros of Peugeot 504 dashboard** </p>**
 1. Most if not all the features in the dashboard are easy to understand.
-2. The Used only KM/H in the speedometer hence its easy to know the measurement metric.
+2. The Used only KM/H in the speedometer hence its easy to know the measurement metric.</br>
 **<p align="center" style=bold> Cons of Peugeot 504 dashboard </p>**
 1) Several important features a dashboard should have are not included.</br>